bhargav-joshi/Shree-Sai-Hotel-Billing-System/README.md

 * User can generate bill after selecting at least 1 item.
 * Order cancellation is also provided in this system.
 * Bill will be displayed in new window to user and will be saved in 'Bill Records' folder.

+## Future Scope -> Printing the bill with the bill machine